heinermann/Valheim_mods/BetterCreative/README.md

 - **All Prefabs** - Allow placement of all functional prefabs.
 - **Delete Range** - Range to delete objects with the delete key.
 This is the radius from the placement ghost's center. *Default: 5*
 - **No Durability Drain** - Tools don't lose durability.
+- **No Encumbered** - No effect when surpassing maximum carry weight.
 - **No Piece Drops** - Don't drop materials when pieces are destroyed.
 - **No Placement Delay** - No cooldowns for the hammer, cultivator, or hoe.
+- **No Unlock Messages** - No popup message when unlocking a recipe.
 - **Unlimited Stamina** - Can always perform stamina actions regardless of stamina amount.
 - **Unrestricted Placement** - Allow unrestricted placements (no collision, campfire on wood, etc).